-- 1. TRANSFER OF SICK LEAVE If you were employed in another district in California, please obtain a transfer form from the Personnel Office to transfer your sick leave to our district. - 2.
+- TRANSFER OF SICK LEAVE If you were employed in another district in California, please obtain a transfer form from the Personnel Office to transfer your sick leave to our district. - 2.
 SICK LEAVE Every full-time teacher shall be entitled to ten (10) days of Personal Necessity Leave for the purpose of illness, accident or quarantine for each year of employment at the teacher's full daily rate of pay.
-Every full-time classified employee shall be entitled up to twelve (12) days of sick leave for each year of employment (depending on the number of work days,) on the basis of one day per each month of employment at the employee's daily rate of pay for purposes of illness or injury. - 3.
-DIRECT DEPOSIT OF PAYROLL Every employee can have a payroll deduction set up for direct deposit to savings, checking and/or to repay a loan.
-For further inquiries, contact our Payroll Technician, Yvonne Munoz at (661) 721-5000, x00134. - 4.
+Every full-time classified employee shall be entitled up to twelve (12) days of sick leave for each year of employment (depending on the number of work days,) on the basis of one day per each month of employment at the employee's daily rate of pay for purposes of illness or injury. - DIRECT DEPOSIT OF PAYROLL Every employee can have a payroll deduction set up for direct deposit to savings or checking accounts.
+For further inquiries, contact our Payroll Technicians, Tara Kates and Janelle Miranda at (661) 721-5000, x00151 and x00134. - 4.
 DELANO UNION SCHOOL DISTRICT HEALTH, & DENTAL INSURANCE The District provides a complete district-paid benefit package to all eligible certificated and classified personnel.
 Upon employment with the district, you shall receive health and dental materials explaining your benefits.
-If you have any questions regarding coverage or eligibility, you may call Lupe Ramirez at (661) 721-5000, x00125.
-Questions regarding claim(s)/payment(s) may be directed to Cathy Compton, Blue Shield Claims Manager at Gallagher Benefit Services (559) 256-6545, for medical/pharmacy eligibility questions you may contact HealthNow Administrative Services at (877) 356-0666, Kaiser Permanente (800) 464-4000, or Delta Dental Customer Service (800) 765-6003.
+If you have any questions regarding coverage or eligibility, you may call Lesley Avila at (661) 721-5000, x00125.
+Questions regarding Blue Shield, you may contact Member Services at (877) 356-0666.
+For pharmacy eligibility questions, you may contact MagellanRX at (800) 424-0472, Kaiser Permanente at (800) 464-4000, and Delta Dental Customer Service at (800) 765-6003.
 Login for HealthNOW accounts is at myhnas.com. - 5.
 YOUR EMPLOYEE ASSISTANCE PROGRAM Challenges you face in your home life or on the job can sometimes overwhelm you.
 United Behavioral Health Plan is a district-paid plan which offers you and your dependents 24-hour confidential access to short-term counseling services or referrals to more extended care (6 Visits EAP per problem/per year).
 Call anytime for help with the demands of everyday life, your EAP offers just what you need.
 To find out more, call (866) 248-4094 or visit www.liveandworkwell, access code: delano.